 - 30. The Student Conduct Officer is appointed by the Council on the recommendation of the Vice-Chancellor and is an Officer of the University and fulfils a number of duties. - 31.
-The Student Conduct Officer chairs the Student Conduct Panel and reports annually to the Senate on all matters relating to student conduct that have been investigated during the preceding academic year.
+The Student Conduct Officer chairs the Student Conduct Panel.
 In addition, s/he considers all referrals from the Proctor of serious offences and all appeals in the first instance and convenes Student Conduct Committees and Committees of Appeal as appropriate.